Seadox/Zerogram/README.md

 **Zerogram** is a powerful Telegram bot infiltration and monitoring tool designed to forward, delete, and manage messages within Telegram bots and chats.
 It enables security researchers to silently monitor and manipulate Telegram bot messages, automate interactions, and extract information from targeted bot chats.
 **Note:** Employing this tool may lead to the suspension or banning of your Telegram account.
 Proceed with caution and at your own risk.

+Looking for the UI version?
+Check out the UI at [https://github.com/Seadox/Zerogram-UI](https://github.com/Seadox/Zerogram-UI)

 ## Disclaimer (Legal & Ethical Use)

 This tool is provided solely for **educational and research** objectives.
 It aims to assist cybersecurity experts analyze and comprehend Telegram bot interactions, especially those that could involve security risks.